santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 - **Range:** 10ft. cone
 - **Duration:** Instant

 You grow 2 flowers in your hand, as they touch each other they react.
-A hot spray of chemicals covers a 10ft. cone, every creature must succed a dexterity saving throw against your spell save DC or takes your Martial Arts Dice plus wisdom magic fire damage.
+A hot spray of chemicals covers a 10ft. cone, a creature inside the cone's area must succed a dexterity saving throw against your spell save DC or takes your Martial Arts Dice plus wisdom magic fire damage.
 If a creature succeds it takes half the damage rounded down.

 The damage increases at level 11 to 2 times your Martial Arts Dice plus wisdom modifier.